dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Download [MountEFI](https://github.com/corpnewt/MountEFI) and [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) if you haven't.
 OpenCore Configurator is an alternative to [ProperTree](https://github.com/corpnewt/ProperTree) which provides easy-to-use GUI however, do not use it to download/update kexts.
 Simply copy and replace the particular kext in `EFI\OC\Kexts`.

-#### SMBIOS
+- #### PlatformInfo
 You need to set the Serial Number, UUID, MLB, and ROM for your hackintosh.
 This can all be set in the `Config.plist` located in `EFI\OC\Config.plist`.
-Open the file with OpenCore Configurator and navigate to `PlatformInfo`.
+Open the file with OpenCore Configurator and navigate to `PlatformInfo -> DataHub - Generic - PlatformNVRAM`.
 Select the closest MacBook version to your processor from the list at the bottom.

-You can set the correct value for your ROM now if you have the Mac Address of your Wi-Fi module.
+You can set the correct value for your ROM under `Generic` tab if you have the Mac Address of your Wi-Fi module.
 If you don't have it, follow [this](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-rom) part of the OpenCore Guide.
 This step is essential in order to have iServices work immediately.
 Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) if iServices don't work immediately after installation.

 After setting your SMBIOS, while still in OpenCore Configurator, head over to `Kernel` and uncheck `CustomSMBIOSGUID` quirk.

-#### Wi-Fi and Bluetooth Kext
+- #### Kernel: Wi-Fi and Bluetooth
 If you are using the stock Intel Wi-Fi and Bluetooth module, you can skip this step.
+> **Monterey**

-> `Monterey` Ensure that IntelBluetoothInjector.kext and BrcmBluetoothInjector.kext are replaced with BluetoolFixup.
+> Ensure that `IntelBluetoothInjector.kext` or `BrcmBluetoothInjector.kext` is replaced with `BluetoolFixup.kext`.
 This comes with [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases).
+> Also, make sure all kexts are updated then set `MinKernel` to 21.00.0 and `MaxKernel` to 20.99.9 in order to prevent Big Sur kexts from loading into Monterey.
+It also prevents Monterey kexts from loading into Big sur.

 However, if you are using a Broadcom module (check this [list](https://www.reddit.com/r/hackintosh/wiki/faq#wiki_wifi_compatibility) for macOS compatible modules), make sure to download acidanthera's BRCM kexts for [Wi-Fi](https://github.com/acidanthera/AirportBrcmFixup/releases) and [Bluetooth](https://github.com/acidanthera/BrcmPatchRAM/releases).
 Copy:
 - `AirportBrcmFixup.kext`